 The financial statements are presented in accordance with the principles of fund accounting, whereby revenues and disbursements are classified into funds according to their nature and purpose.

-The Foundation records its activities in the following funds.
+The Foundation records its activities in the following funds;

-Field of Interest Funds allow donors to support a broad area of concern such as the arts, education, health care, or services for children.
+FIELD OF INTEREST allow donors to support a broad area of concern such as the arts, education, health care or services for children.
 The Foundation awards grants to programs or organizations that are most likely to achieve positive results for that area of interest.

-Designated Funds support specific charitable organizations identified by the donor.
+DESIGNATED support specific charitable organizations identified by the donor.
 If the named charity is no longer active or providing a needed service, another organization with a similar purpose is selected by the Governing Committee to receive the grant.

-Scholarship Funds can be designated for any level of education, from preschool to postgraduate work.
-Donors may designate a particular field of study, select eligibility requirements, and name an advisory committee.
+SCHOLARSHIPS can be designated for any level of education, from preschool to post graduate work.
+Donors may designate a particular field of study, select eligibility requirements and name an advisory committee.
 The donor can designate a graduate of any school in Hardin County.

-Administrative Funds support the ongoing operation of the Hardin County Community Foundation.
+ADMINISTRATIVE FUNDS support the ongoing operation of the Hardin County Community Foundation.

-OKEY AND ETHEL VANDYNE DESIGNATED TO COURTHOUSE GROUNDS
+OKEY AND ETHEL VANDYNEDESIGNATED TO COURTHOUSE GROUNDS